noturbob/Redact/README.md

 You can now visit http://localhost:3000 in your browser!

-API Guide
+📖 API Guide

 Routing

-Define how your application responds to client requests.
+Define how your application responds to client requests for a specific endpoint.

-// GET request
-app.get('/users', (req, res) => {
+// GET request to fetch all users app.get('/users', (req, res) => {
   res.json([{ id: 1, name: 'Bobby' }]);
 });

-// POST request
-app.post('/users', (req, res) => {
+// POST request to create a new user app.post('/users', (req, res) => {
-  const newUser = req.body;
-  console.log('Creating user:', newUser);
+  const newUser = req.body; // Thanks to automatic body parsing! console.log('Creating user:', newUser);
   res.status(201).json({ message: 'User created!', user: newUser });
 });